ngorelen/NOVAK3/README.md

 	after running gotae run the python script like this /u/ngorelen/work/exe/contmap4u.py Out/contmap.u4m

-after this it generates the default parameter file for NOVA-K, which is NOVAK_param
+after this it generates the default parameter file for NOVA-C, which is NOVAK_param

 other parameter file is clich1b; it contains mass, charge of EPs; in support of RBQ we keep there CONDEF, CONDE, CONDI, one fluid eff, electr, ion thermal ion conductivities.

-It contains all the information required to run the the NOVA-K. Check this file change the appropriate parameters to what you need (it has comments) and rerun ./gotae to get the stability results.
+It contains all the information required to run the the NOVA-C. Check this file change the appropriate parameters to what you need (it has comments) and rerun ./gotae to get the stability results.